-Parameters encoding (str) - is a string which contains the encoding to use for this response.
-If you create a TextResponse object with a string as body, it will be converted to bytes encoded using this encoding.
-If encoding is None (default), the encoding will be looked up in the response headers and body instead.
+Parameters encoding (string) - is a string which contains the encoding to use for this response.
+If you create a TextResponse object with a unicode body, it will be encoded using this encoding (remember the body attribute is always a string).
+If encoding is None (default value), the encoding will be looked up in the response headers and body instead.